1. Mutual Fund Diversification

 - The most important aspect of diversification is that it lowers the overall risk of investing in an investor’s portfolio.

 - Many are biased towards the domestic market and tend to invest only within the confines of the country.
 Diversification makes an investor look beyond the national border, when seeking investment options.
-This opens a huge avenue for international investment.
+So, it opens a huge avenue for international investment.

 - Investment in international market is as important as investing in the home country.
-This can minimize the portfolio risks during periods of economic recessions in the domestic economy and vice versa.
+Therefore, it minimizes the portfolio risks during periods of economic recessions in the domestic economy and vice versa.